Engineering topological phases of any winding and Chern numbers in extended Su-Schrieffer-Heeger models: Topological phases in terms of winding numbers

 As $E_1=0$, $\bar \phi_q(t) = \bar \phi_q(0)$, which leads to the fact that

-It means no time evolution of the edge states is there or in other words a nonzero probability amplitude at the edge site remains at any time.
+It means no time evolution of the edge states is there or in other words a non-zero probability amplitude at the edge site remains at any time.
 It corresponds to the quenching of the edge states.
-No such quenching is possible for the bulk states by virtue of their non-zero energy, ($E_p \ne 0$).
+No such quenching is possible for the bulk states by virtue of their non-zero energy, ($E_q \ne 0$).

 In contrast, zero-energy localized states are absent in the trivial phase, and all the states are found to extend within the bulk.
 As a result, quenching dynamics of edge states may serve as an alternative numerical tool to distinguish the topological and trivial phases by investigating the effect of nonlinear component on the initial condition.
+At the same time, investigation of quench dynamics for systems under PBC is meaningless, since no edge state is there.

 Quenching of edge states for the nonlinear system is shown in Fig. \ref{Quence-dynamics-SSH-2}, by solving the set of Eq. \ref{coupled-equations-1}, for $L=20$ when $\zeta=0.5$.
 Contour plot for the time evolution of the absolute value of complex amplitude, $|\psi_l(t)|$, is drawn for every site, $l=1,2,3,\cdots,20$, which is shown along the horizontal axis.
 Three contour plots are shown (a) for $v=0.25$, $w=2.5$, $z=0.25$, (b) for $v=2.5$, $w=0.25$, $z=0.25$, (c) for $v=0.25$, $w=0.25$, $z=2.5$, where (b) indicates trivial phase while (a) and (c) for the topological phases of $\nu=1$ and $\nu=2$.
 Initial condition is set by $\psi_l(0)=\delta_{l,m}$, where $m=1,3,18,20$.
 Which means the initial pulse is given only at those sites.
 As a result, conservation rule follows the relation, $\sum_{l=1}^L|\psi_l(t)|^2=4$.